jamesmunns/minijam/thursday/notes/encoded.md

 ### 15-bit mode

-In 15 bit mode, I again steal a page from MIDI and other audio equipment, and use the concep of [Pulses Per Quarter Note](https://en.wikipedia.org/wiki/Pulses_per_quarter_note).
+In 15 bit mode, I again steal a page from MIDI and other audio equipment, and use the concept of [Pulses Per Quarter Note](https://en.wikipedia.org/wiki/Pulses_per_quarter_note).
 This is basically an integer divider for the "resolution" available within a single quarter note.

 I plan to use 192 PPQN, which means I can accurately reproduce 64th note offsets as well as 32nd note triplet offsets.
 That's good enough for me.